gazaskygeeks/Coding-Foundations-course/coursebook/session-00/intro-to-web.md

 A *static* website is one that has web pages stored on the server in the format that is sent to a client web browser.
 It is primarily coded in Hypertext Markup Language (**HTML**); Cascading Style Sheets (**CSS**) are used to control appearance beyond basic HTML.

-This type of website usually displays the same information to all visitors.
-Similar to handing out a printed brochure to customers or clients, a static website will generally provide consistent, standard information for an extended period of time.
-Although the website owner may make updates periodically, it is a manual process to edit the text, photos and other content and may require basic website design skills and software.
-Simple forms or marketing examples of websites, such as classic website, a five-page website or a brochure website are often static websites, because they present pre-defined, static information to the user.
-This may include information about a company and its products and services through text, photos, animations, audio/video, and navigation menus.

 ### Dynamic website